William Holden as Pike Bishop, grizzled bandit gang leader

 The point of the film is to take this façade of movie violence and open it up, get people involved in it so that they are starting to go in the Hollywood television predictable reaction syndrome, and then twist it so that it’s not fun anymore, just a wave of sickness in the gut … It’s ugly, brutalizing, and bloody awful; it’s not fun and games and cowboys and Indians.
 It’s a terrible, ugly thing, and yet there’s a certain response that you get from it – an excitement – because we’re all violent people.

 It is, after all, Pike that kicks off the “Battle of Bloody Porch”.
 Sure, General Mapache drew first blood by slicing Angel’s throat, but Pike retaliated – fairly, according to his code – by shooting him down.
 The situation diffuses.
 Pike and his gang look around – the town is at their mercy.
 In response to Commander Mohr’s quizzical look, Pike tells him to go to hell by blasting a hole into him as well.
 And it is only then, when Pike kills outside his code, that all hell breaks loose.
 And does it ever.

 What’d He Wear?

 The Wild Bunch‘s status as a revolutionist Western is reflected in the characters and their costumes.
 This world isn’t full of “the good, the bad, and the ugly”; the West was simply roaming with good assholes, bad assholes, and ugly assholes.
 The good assholes are the guys like Robert Ryan’s Deke Thornton who “gave his word to a railroad” to make good on his past crimes and track down Pike’s gang.
 The ugly assholes are the trigger-happy bounty hunters like L.Q.
-Jones and Strother Martin’s Old West take on the ambiguously gay duo.
+Jones and Strother Martin.

 Pike’s Everyday Attire